 Rammed Earth

-This ancient technique has been brought into the modern age by utilizing precast panels.
+This ancient technique has been brought into the modern age using precast panels.
 These panels are beautiful to eco-friendly builders because they are naturally durable, insulating, and long-lasting.

-Rammed earth panels, however, can be hard to find and pricey to install.
-This is one of the best drywall alternatives.
+However, rammed earth panels can be hard to find and pricey to install.
+Nevertheless, they are one of the best drywall alternatives.

 Sheet Wood